 runagent teardown

-The setup command creates a configuration file at:
+Note: Authentication and remote deployment features are coming soon.
+The setup command will create a configuration file at:

 VariableDescription